What Is Geothermal Energy?

 Is Geothermal Energy Production Sustainable?

-The production system is able to maintain production levels over a long period of time by using moderates productions rates that take into account local resource characteristics, field size, natural recharge rates, etc. The production of geothermal fluid/heats continuously creates a hydraulic/heat sink in the reservoir, & regenerations of geothermal resources process that occurs on various time scales depending on the type and size of the production system, the rates of extraction.
+The production system is able to maintain production levels over a long period of time by using moderates productions rates that take into account local resource characteristics, field size, natural recharge rates, etc. The production of geothermal fluid/heats continuously creates a hydraulic/heat sink in the reservoir, & regenerations of the geothermal resources process that occurs on various time scales depending on the type and size of the production system, the rates of extraction.

 And on the characteristics of the resource.
 The extent of CO2 emissions from high-temperature geothermal fields used for electricity generation is variable but much lower than from fossil fuel plants.
 With regard to their environmental impact, depending on the geological conditions of the different regions, geothermal fluids contain a variable amount of gases, mainly nitrogen and carbon dioxide, some hydrogen sulfide and ammonia, mercury, radon, and boron with small proportions.